-All in one solar street lights are one type of integrated solar street lights, which integrates into a product the four main components: solar panel, light source, battery, and solar controller.
+All in one solar street lights are one type of integrated solar street lights, which integrates into a product the four main components: solar panel, light source, battery, solar energy cables, and solar controller.

 Now let’s go through the details of each module one by one

 Monocrystalline and polycrystalline solar panels are two different solar panels which are widely applied in the solar industry.

 Generally speaking, monocrystalline performs better than polycrystalline, especially in cold weather they have higher energy conversion rates than polycrystalline.
 To data, Sunpower monocrystalline solar panel can reach as much as 24.1% conversion rates.